PLCnext/CoffeeMachineDemo/README.md

 5. Restart your PLC, e.g. by switching off and switching on the power supply.
 6. After reboot, wait a few seconds.
 After a short waiting time Node-RED can be access within a web browser using the URL: http://192.168.1.10:61880
 7. Use the "flow.json" file from this repository and import it to Node-RED.
 To do this, click on the menu button at the top right and select "Import".
 The flow is available in a new worksheet.
 The first, empty worksheet can be deleted (by double-clicking on the tab and then "Delete").
 8. In the OPC UA client node you will find the configuration for the communication with the server.
-Open this server configuration, activate the "Use authentication" option and enter username and password of your PLCnext Control.
+Open this server configuration (endpoint), activate the "Use authentication" option and enter username and password of your PLCnext Control.
 Then save your changes.
 9. Deploy your Node-RED flow.

 **For Python:**